Aartisharmaa01/PRODIGY_DS_01/README.md

 - Created a histogram to visualise the Age distribution

 ### Conclusion
-The histogram illustrates the distribution of age among individuals in the dataset, with the highest concentration in the middle-age group.
+The histogram illustrates the distribution of age among individuals in the dataset, with the highest concentration in the middle-aged group.

 ## Author
 Aarti Sharma